-If you are considering taking classes at another institution, print out a Verification of Transferability (VOT) form from the Registrar's Office website.
-On this form, you will provide information about the course(s) you wish to take and where you would like to take them.
-Have your academic advisor sign the form if you are seeking to satisfy major or minor requirements; then submit it to the Registrar's Office.
+If you are considering taking classes at another institution, complete a Verification of Transferability (VOT) form from the Registrar's Office website.
+On this electronic form, you will provide information about the course(s) you wish to take and where you would like to take them.
+If you are seeking to satisfy major or minor requirements, the form will be automatically routed to your academic advisor before reaching the Registrar's Office for processing.
 The Registrar's Office will let you know via email whether your planned course will be accepted for transfer at UMBC and what requirements it will fulfill.